 - Handling drug contaminated wastes

-- Deactivating, decontaminating and cleaning inside and underneath the work surface of engineering controls and cabinets
+- Deactivating, decontaminating, and cleaning inside and underneath the work surfaces that are part of engineering controls such as biosafety cabinets and lab ventilated hoods

 Specific respiratory protection equipment recommendations are outlined in detail in our technical bulletin, entitled “Respiratory Protection Guidance for Hazardous Drug Handling in Healthcare.”